INSIDE: The Ultimate Guide to Brooklyn Bridge for Kids. Updated 2019.

 Our tip: As you wander, there will be times you want to stop and gaze.
 Pick those spots carefully to avoid being run down by local cyclists.
 Try looking from the Main Archways – there’s more room here, as the path widens.

-3. Pick the best time to walk the Brooklyn Bridge with Kids
+No.3: Pick the best time to walk the Brooklyn Bridge New York

 We caught the A train back to High Street, Brooklyn Bridge station, and began our walk from there.
 Stroller in tow.